JapiKredi/MongoDB_VectorDB/README.md

 # setup.cfg

-In summary, setup.cfg is used by setuptools to configure the packaging and installation of a Python projec
+In summary, setup.cfg is used by setuptools to configure the packaging and installation of a Python project

 # Testing python application